Plugable USBC-E2500 2.5 Gigabit Ethernet adapter now available for work from home and remote access needs

 - Compatibility: Windows 10, 8.x, and 7, macOS 10.7 and above, Linux Kernel 3.2 and above

-The Plugable USBC-E2500 2.5 Gigabit USB-C Ethernet adapter can be had immediately here for just $39.99.
-That is $10 less than the normal price of $49.99.
-Keep in mind, that price is only for a limited time, as Plugable is calling it "a special launch discount."
+The Plugable USBC-E2500 2.5 Gigabit USB-C Ethernet adapter can be had immediately here.
+If you wait until 1PM ET, however, you can score it for only $29.99 using code 25ETHERNET.
+That is $10 less than the new-normal price of $39.99.
+Keep in mind, that $29.99 price is only for a limited time, as Plugable is calling it "a special launch discount."
 With a price that low, even if you don't think you will need 2.5G, you might as well go for it.